Here’s Everything You Should Know About the Supplementary Retirement Scheme (SRS) Account

 Bank SRS account promotion Expiry

-OCBC no promo currently
+OCBC No promo currently

-UOB no promo currently
+UOB No promo currently

-Contributing to your SRS account works in the much same way as depositing money in any other bank account.
 While the exact procedure will vary according to the bank you’re using, you should be able to deposit money through internet/mobile banking, at the branch, or by cheque (indicate your SRS number at the back of your cheque).

 You can also get your employer to contribute money to your SRS.
 Note, though, that SRS contributions are strictly in cash.
 You cannot use CPF to top up your SRS account.
 Don’t be cheeky.

 Yes.
-You can and should, because putting your money in a Supplementary Retirement Scheme (SRS) account and not doing anything with it is like flushing it down the toilet.
+You can and should because putting your money in a Supplementary Retirement Scheme (SRS) account and not doing anything with it is like flushing it down the toilet.

 Instead of letting the cash in your account twiddle its thumbs and lose value due to inflation, you can put those SRS funds into investments.
 Best of all, your investment gains will not be taxed.